Best Horizontal Carry Knives – Continuous Update

 The Badger has one of the most versatile sheaths we have ever used.

 I love this sheath system.
-It sits on a clip that can mount to either side of the sheath and it pivots, so this is a fully ambidextrous horizontal or vertical carry sheath.
-Plus it’s so small and lightweight, that it sits comfortably pretty much everywhere.
+It sits on a clip that can mount to either side of the sheath, and it pivots, so this is a fully ambidextrous sheath for horizontal or vertical carry.
+Plus it’s so small and lightweight that it sits comfortably pretty much everywhere.

 The Bonds Creek Badger can be carried on a belt or in a pocket.